 Generally, fruit trees don’t have invasive roots, but they can cause damage depending on how close they are to a structure.
 This risk can be reduced if you plant them at least 25 feet away from structures and choose less invasive rootstocks.
 Avoid planting the trees near foundations, fences, pipes, and fire hydrants.

-So, while most fruit tree roots aren’t invasive, how far and deep do they grow, can they still cause damage, and which fruit trees are the most invasive?
+So, while most fruit tree roots aren’t invasive, which fruit trees are the most invasive, and how invasive are they?
 Let’s take a further look.

 The maximum length of a fruit tree’s roots is often 25 feet long, about the length of the tree’s drip line.
 On the other hand, dwarf fruit trees have roots about 15 feet long.
 As a general rule, it’s best to keep fruit trees at least 25 feet from structures such as fences, walls, and foundations to avoid damage.